nwrigh/game-of-thrones-dataset/README.md

 3. Use the cypher queries in the the two cypher files (family_houses.cypher & characters.cypher) in query interface.

 # How to extend the dataset
 I have included the sparql in this repo that I used via the query service of wikidata: [https://query.wikidata.org/].
+Query away and then download the data to csv where you can then use the `load csv` cypher command to load your new dataset into your database

 Feel free to explore the data more and see what interesting graphs are produced